What is the Difference Between an Independent Contractor and Employee in Canada?

-How to Manage and Pay Contractors in Canada
+How to Pay Contractors in Canada

 Small and large businesses, both inside and outside of Canada, want to work with Canadian contractors due to their surplus of tech talent.
-For businesses based in countries like Mexico or the US, this also means finding an effective way to make payments across borders without having to deal with transaction fees for wire, digital, and other money transfers when paying contractors.
+For businesses based in countries like Mexico or the U.S., this also means finding an effective way to make payments across borders without having to deal with transaction fees for wire, digital, and other international money transfers when paying contractors.

-Hiring in Canada means understanding the distinction between full-time employees and
+Hiring in Canada means understanding the distinction between full-time employees and independent contractors in the eyes of the Canadian government.

 In the province of Quebec, the Québec Civil Code regulates how businesses classify independent contractors.
 In other jurisdictions around the country, the Canada Revenue Agency (CRA) sets out the guidelines for distinguishing employees and independent contractors.